demisto/demisto-sdk/demisto_sdk/commands/format/README.md

 ```
 demisto-sdk format -i Packs/CortexXDR --from-version 10.10.10
 ```
-this will format all json/yml files under the Pack CortexXDR.
+This will format all json/yml files under the Pack CortexXDR.
 This will also set the fromversion key in all files to '10.10.10'
 <br/><br/>

 ```
 demisto-sdk format -i /Users/user/Downloads/Kenna_-_Search_and_Handle_Asset_Vulnerabilities.yml
 ```
-this will format the given yml file, however validation will not ran as this file is not part of content repo.
+This will format the given yml file, however validation will not ran as this file is not part of content repo.
 <br/><br/>

 ```
 demisto-sdk format -i /Users/user/Downloads/Kenna_-_Search_and_Handle_Asset_Vulnerabilities.yml -o Integrations/Kenna_-_Search_and_Handle_Asset_Vulnerabilities.yml
 ```
-this will format the given yml file and save it in content repo under the specified directory.
+This will format the given yml file and save it in content repo under the specified directory.
+Also validation will run as the output file is in content repo.
 <br/><br/>